zalando/postgres-operator/docs/administrator.md

 This Secret keys are then added as a source of environment variables to the Postgres StatefulSet/pods.
+Changes in the Secret data will be reflected in pods environments after periodic resync (performed every `resync_period` seconds).

 ## Limiting the number of instances in clusters with `min_instances` and `max_instances`